top of page

 • Vibrant international community

-• Excellent networking opportunities
+• Excellent networking and career opportunities

-• Beautiful beaches and outdoor lifestyle
+• Beautiful beaches and an active outdoor lifestyle

 • Strong English-speaking environment

-• World-class nightlife and culture
+• World-class nightlife, arts, and cultural scene

 Considerations